atliadal/candidate-tests/questions.md

 ##### 1. How long did you spend on the technical test?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the technical test then use this as an opportunity to explain what you would add.

 ---
 I've spent around 5 hours.
-It is the first time I'm working with Jest so I invested some time in learning the basics of its API by reading the documentation.
-If I had more time, I would eliminate duplicate code with fixtures as I read that Jest supports such functionality.
+It is the first time I'm working with <em>Jest</em> so I invested some time in learning the basics of its API by reading the documentation.
+If I had more time, I would eliminate duplicate code with fixtures as I read that <em>Jest</em> supports such functionality.

 ---

 ##### 2. What do you think is the most interesting trend in test automation?

 ---
-I believe the most interesting trend is the fact that test automation nowadays is more focused on lower level testing(unit, integration) as opposed to only automating high-level regression tests via the UI.
-The gains are getting quicker feedback on whether something has gone wrong and of course, test execution is much faster plus, tests are generally more robust.
-A lot of modern testing frameworks and libraries such as: Jest, Cypress, Mocha, Chai, Sinon etc, follow this paradigm.
+I believe the most interesting trend is the fact that test automation nowadays is more focused on low level testing(unit, integration) as opposed to only automating high-level regression tests via the UI.
+The gains are: getting quicker feedback on whether something has gone wrong and of course, test execution is much faster plus, tests are generally more robust.
+A lot of modern testing frameworks and libraries such as: <em>Jest, Cypress, Mocha, Chai, Sinon</em> etc, follow this paradigm.

 ---